 Martin Tshanda

-Tshanda Musonda Martin is a Security Guard at the Malaika School.
+Martin is a security guard at the Malaika School.
 He believes in education for all children and is happy to be a part of the staff at the Malaika School.
-Martin looks forward to helping the girls at the School in any way that he can as well as keeping the girls and the School and grounds secure.
-He has a special interest in keeping the School and the girls safe, as his daughter is a student at the School.
+Martin looks forward to helping the girls at the school in any way that he can as well as keeping the girls and the School and grounds secure.
+He has a special interest in keeping the school and the girls safe, as his daughter is a student at the school.
 Martin also enjoys football and is a good player, and he hopes to set a good example for the youth of good sportsmanship on the sports field.

 Salima Etoka